Toward a new theory of the fractional quantum Hall effect: Laughlin state at

 \subsection{Electron density in the Laughlin state at large $N$}

-The density of electrons in the MDD-shift state, Figure \ref{fig:MDDtypeStatesDensity}, is ``physically unreasonable'', therefore, if the ground state of the system at $\nu=1$ was unknown, we could definitely exclude the state $|\Psi_{\rm MDD}^\Rightarrow\rangle$ from the list of potential candidates for the ground state wave function.
-Could we, for similar reasons, exclude the Laughlin wave function (\ref{LaughlinWF}) from the list of potential candidates for the role of the ground state wave function?
-This question can be answered due to the studies of Ciftja and coauthors \cite{Ciftja03,Ciftja04}, who calculated, using the Monte Carlo technique, the density of electrons $n_e^{\rm RL}(r)$ in the $\nu=1/3$ Laughlin states for $N=64$, 100, 144, and 196 \cite{Ciftja03}, and in the $1/5$ and $1/7$ states for $N=196$ \cite{Ciftja04}.
+The density of electrons in the MDD-shift state, Figure \ref{fig:MDDtypeStatesDensity}, is ``physically unreasonable'', therefore, one should exclude the state $|\Psi_{\rm MDD}^\Rightarrow\rangle$ from the list of potential candidates for the ground state wave function.
+Could one, for similar reasons, exclude the Laughlin wave function (\ref{LaughlinWF}) from the list of potential candidates for the role of the ground state wave function at $\nu=1/m$?
+This question can be answered due to the studies of Ciftja and coauthors \cite{Ciftja03,Ciftja04}, who calculated, using Monte Carlo simulations, the density of electrons $n_e^{\rm LS}(r)$ in the $\nu=1/3$ Laughlin states for $N=64$, 100, 144, and 196 \cite{Ciftja03}, and in the $1/5$ and $1/7$ states for $N=196$ \cite{Ciftja04}.

-As seen in Figure \ref{fig:LaughDens}(a), the normalized Laughlin density at small $r$ tends to unity as $N$ increases, and has a rather large peak near the edge of the disk at $r\approx R-a_0$.
-The value of the normalized density $n_e^{\rm RL}/n_s$ in this peak varies from $\sim 1.6$ for $N=2$ to $\sim 1.37$ for $N=8$.
-Do these peculiarities remain when $N$ grows further?
-Figure \ref{fig:LaughDensLargeN} shows results of Refs. \cite{Ciftja03,Ciftja04} (curves with symbols) replotted as a function of $r/a_0$ (in contrast to Refs. \cite{Ciftja03,Ciftja04}, where these data are plotted in dependence of $r/l_B$, I use more convenient $B$-independent length and energy units).
-At $r/a_0\lesssim 11$ (not shown in Figure \ref{fig:LaughDensLargeN}) the normalized density $n_e^{\rm RL}/n_s$ calculated in Refs. \cite{Ciftja03,Ciftja04} is very close to 1, which agrees with the Laughlin statement that his function describes a uniform liquid.
+As seen in Figure \ref{fig:LaughDens}(a), the normalized LS density at small $r$ tends to unity as $N$ increases, and has a rather large peak near the edge of the disk at $r\approx R-a_0$.
+The value of the normalized density $n_e^{\rm LS}/n_s$ in this peak varies from $\sim 1.6$ for $N=2$ to $\sim 1.37$ for $N=8$.
+Do these features remain when $N$ grows further?
+Figure \ref{fig:LaughDensLargeN} shows results of Refs. \cite{Ciftja03,Ciftja04} (curves with symbols) replotted as a function of $r/a_0$ (in Refs. \cite{Ciftja03,Ciftja04} these data were plotted in dependence of $r/l_B$).
+At $r/a_0\lesssim 11$ (not shown in Figure \ref{fig:LaughDensLargeN}) the normalized density $n_e^{\rm LS}/n_s$ calculated in Refs. \cite{Ciftja03,Ciftja04} is very close to 1, which agrees with the statement of \cite{Laughlin83} that the Laughlin function describes a uniform liquid.
 However, near the disk edge this ``liquid'' becomes strongly inhomogeneous.
-The ring of the high electron density, which has been seen at $N\le 8$ in Figure \ref{fig:LaughDens}, is also preserved at $N$ up to $N=196$, see Fig. 3 in Ref. \cite{Ciftja03} and Fig. 1 in Ref. \cite{Ciftja04}.
-Consider this Laughlin state feature in more detail.
+The ring of the high electron density, which is seen in Figure \ref{fig:LaughDens} for $N\le 8$, is also preserved for $N$ up to $N=196$, see Fig. 3 in Ref. \cite{Ciftja03} and Fig. 1 in Ref. \cite{Ciftja04}.
+Consider this LS feature in more detail.